netascode/terraform-aci-nac-aci/docs/data_model/overview.md

 - `*` before the member denotes a mandatory member
 - After the member typically the data type follows (eg. Str, Int, Enum, Dict, List, etc.)
-- As class names within the data model must be unique, if needed a suffix with a single digit (eg. `_1`) is added to the name

 ## Relationships